dsdyer/prediction-of-product-sales/README.md

 This histogram shows that the majority of stores sold about 1500-1800 of the majority of products.

  ### Expanatory Data Analysis
-    - To visualize the data for explantory purposes, three bargraphs were chosen and one linegraph was chosen.
+    - To visualize the data for explantory purposes, three bargraphs were chosen.
     - The bargraphs were chosen to show how the categories compare to each other.
-    - Finally, a linegraph was chosen to show the trend of salaries over the past three years.

 ## Explanatory Visuals